 Support from The Training Room doesn’t end with your course.
-We give you access to amazing career opportunities in partnership with leading employers in the fitness industry, and provide help for three years after you’ve qualified.
-Although we’re here throughout your journey, writing a winning CV and impressing at interview stage is fundamental to making that all-important first impression with potential employers.
+We give you access to amazing career opportunities in partnership with leading employers in the fitness industry and provides help for three years after you’ve qualified.

 Here at The Training Room, we are with you every step of the way and provide help with making sure your CV is the best it can be; we’ll also help you prepare for interviews.
 With The Training Room, you’re not in this alone.

 If you are a Training Room graduate and struggling with your CV or have any questions on interviews, be sure to contact our Career Support team.
 If you are just looking for some quick tips though, we’ve put together a short guide on some of the main points to consider when writing your CV and how to work an interview to your advantage.

 First off, how to produce an impressive CV:

 1. Choose A Simple Format.